Super-Resolved Canopy Height Mapping from Sentinel-2 Time Series Using Airborne LiDAR HD Reference Data across Metropolitan France: Introduction

-Motivated by these findings, we propose a novel end-to-end framework for forest canopy height regression from Sentinel-2 time series while simultaneously performing super-resolution.
+Motivated by these findings, we propose a novel end-to-end framework that simultaneously performs super-resolution and forest canopy height estimation using Sentinel-2 image time series.
 Our model, named THREASURE-Net (Tree Height REgression And SUper REsolution), allows us to generate tree height maps at 2.5, 5 and 10~m spatial resolutions.
-Our algorithm performance outperforms state-of-the-art methods based on Sentinel data and is competitive with methods based on very high resolution imagery, and can be exploited to produce high-precision annual height maps.
+We apply our method to metropolitan France since forest monitoring in France still relies largely on field measurements and photointerpretation of high-resolution imagery, compared with Scandinavian countries, where LiDAR and satellite imagery are already integrated into national forest inventory systems.
+The objective of this study is therefore to provide new tools that can complement existing practices in France.
+To assess their relevance, we compare our approach with several state-of-the-art algorithms commonly used for forest variable estimation from satellite data.

-Our main contributions can be summarized as follows: \begin{itemize} \item We propose a fully end-to-end model that does not rely on any pretrained super-resolution networks or any VHR reference optical image data. \item THREASURE-Net trained solely on Sentinel-2 data achieves an accuracy comparable to models trained on VHR satellite data, while also providing coherent fine-scale spatial details that are not visible in predictions at the native resolution. \item During training, model predictions are conditioned by LiDAR's acquisition date, explicitly accounting for the seasonal variability of reference data.
-Furthermore, the inference can be performed for any day of the year. \item The model is able to handle irregular Sentinel-2 time series acquired during the leaf-on season (from May to October of the same year) without explicitly requiring cloud-free observations. \end{itemize}
+Our main contributions can be summarized as follows: \begin{itemize} \item We propose a fully end-to-end model that does not rely on any pretrained super-resolution networks or any VHR reference optical image data. \item THREASURE-Net, trained solely on Sentinel-2 data, achieves an accuracy comparable to models trained on VHR satellite data, while also providing coherent fine-scale spatial details that are not visible in predictions at the native resolution. \item During training, model predictions are conditioned by LiDAR's acquisition date, explicitly accounting for the seasonal variability of reference data. \item The model is able to handle irregular Sentinel-2 time series without explicitly requiring cloud-free observations. \item Our approach simultaneously predicts both canopy height and a tree/non-tree classification mask, whereas existing methods restrict height prediction to pre-defined forest areas using an external mask. \end{itemize}